Pricing Strategies: How to Scale and Grow Without Losing Profit (Guide)

 Have you even seen a product that’s so cheap you begin to wonder how they make money selling it?
 The answer is probably they don’t.
 Loss leader pricing is based on offering one or several products below profitability just to bring the new traffic to your online store.

-The premise is relatively simple – when people see a product in your store that’s incredibly attractively priced, they begin to perceive your prices as attractive and they start to put more products in the cart.
-And even if they don’t you still get their email address so that you can use other selling strategies such as cross-selling and upselling.
+When people see a product in your store that’s incredibly attractively priced, they begin to perceive your prices as attractive.
+They may start putting more products in the cart, and even if they don’t, you still get their email address so that you can use other selling strategies such as cross-selling and upselling.

 So, the company selling the printer can afford to sell you the printer below any profit margin because they earn the money selling cartridges.